 d) an MMSI assignment could be considered for reuse after being absent from two successive editions of List V of the ITU service publications or after a period of two years, whichever is the greater.

-Section 2 Maritime identities used for other maritime devices for special purposes
+Section 2 Maritime identities for handheld VHF transceivers with digital selective calling and global navigation satellite system

-Administrations, when assigning maritime identities to handheld VHF transceivers with DSC and GNSS, should employ all available measures to effectively manage the limited identity resource.
+Administrations, when assigning maritime identities to handheld VHF transceivers with DSC with integrated GNSS receiver, should employ all available measures to effectively manage the limited identity resource.

 a) The format scheme in Annex 2 Section 1, used for assigning VHF transceiver identities, will accommodate 100 000 VHF transceivers per MID.
-When the administration concerned has assigned identities to 100 000 VHF transceivers with DSC and GNSS, it may use an additional country code (MID), if it is already assigned by the ITU, giving a further 100 000 identities.
+When the administration concerned has assigned identities to 100 000 VHF transceivers with DSC with integrated GNSS receiver, it may use an additional country code (MID), if it is already assigned by the ITU, giving a further 100 000 identities.

 b) When an administration determines it has a need for additional allocation of a MID, because it has exhausted more than 80% of its allocated MID resource, it should communicate a written formal application to the Director, Radiocommunication Bureau to request allocation of an additional MID.

+Section 3 Devices using a freeform number identity

+The entity responsible for assigning the two digit manufacturer IDs (X4X5= 01 to 99), which are used to form the maritime freeform number identities for the devices listed in Section 2 of Annex 2, should employ the following measures to effectively manage this limited identity resource:

+a) not to assign more than one ID to a manufacturer;

+b) to take all possible measures to ensure that unused manufacturer IDs are returned to the responsible entity and reassigned as appropriate;

+c) to provide the relevant ITU-R Working Party with regular updates, on an annual basis, concerning the use of manufacturer IDs and the remaining numbers of unused manufacturer IDs;

+d) to immediately notify the Radiocommunication Bureau of any change in the assignments of manufacturer IDs for publication at the MARS web page.